Practical Puppy Training Instructors' Course (7-Days)

 What time does the course start and finish?

 - All the courses are individually tailored for the country and location they are taught in so times do vary.
 Please check details on the specific courses.
-Generally the taught course content span over an eight hour day, each day for five days.
+Generally the taught course content span over an eight hour day, each day for seven days.
+The last teaching day usually ends slightly earlier.

 How many breaks will I get?

-- We set time for two 30 minute tea breaks (morning and afternoon) and an additional 60 minute lunch break.
-There will be occasions when your morning break will be 15 minutes long and lunch 45 minutes long throughout the course.
+- We set time for two 30 minute breaks (morning and afternoon) and an additional 60 minute lunch break.
+There will be occasions when the break times may be shorter or vary in timings based on the schedule. .

 Who will be teaching the course?

 - The course is primarily taught by Chirag Patel.
-We also try to schedule in one or two guest instructors to cover topics specialist topics.
+We may have a guest instructor join us ocassionally.

 Can I bring my dog?